Vahedin Ajeti

 Vahedin Ajeti (born December 30, 1960) is a former Yugoslav footballer.

-Born in Titova Mitrovica, SAP Kosovo, SR Serbia, he played with several clubs in the Yugoslav First and Second leagues, namely, FK Trepča, KF Liria Prizren, FK Priština and FK Novi Pazar.
+Born in Titova Mitrovica, SAP Kosovo, SR Serbia, he played with several clubs in the Yugoslav First and Second leagues, namely, KF Trepça, KF Liria Prizren, KF Prishtina and FK Novi Pazar.

 In 2018 he has been named chief scout of the Football Federation of Kosovo with main responsibility for the German-speaking regions in Europe.